-Man found dead in Charlotte home, homicide investigation underway
+Body found ‘rolled up in carpet’ identified, homicide suspect arrested

-CHARLOTTE, NC (WBTV) - A homicide investigation is underway after a man was found dead in a home in Charlotte early Sunday morning.
+CHARLOTTE, NC (WBTV) - A dead man found rolled up in a carpet at a Charlotte home early Sunday morning has been identified by police as 24-year-old Jonathan Holt Whitlow.

-According to the Charlotte-Mecklenburg Police Department, the incident took place at a home on Bon-Rea Drive.
+The suspect, 21-year-old Andrew Houston, was arrested after a foot chase with officers.
+Houston was found “lying in a creek bed” nearby the Bon Rea Drive home where police were alerted to a domestic disturbance call around 4 a.m.

-Officers responded to a domestic disturbance call at the location around 4 a.m.
+Police responded to the home on Sunday morning after Houston’s mother called police saying her son “had taken drugs and was hallucinating."

 CMPD is asking anyone who has information to call 704-432-TIPS (8477) and talk with a homicide detective.
 The public can also leave an anonymous tip with Crime Stoppers at 704-334-1600.